-Sneak peek: What are the best baby books for optimal brain development?
+Sneak peek: What are the best books for baby brain development?
 New research helps us sort through classic baby books and points to a certain type of book.

-Remember when you first read your own child your favorite classic baby books?
-Maybe she was so little she couldn’t even hold her head up.
-You knew he wouldn’t understand much of what you were reading but you knew reading to your baby was important to child development and parenting.
-Plus, he loved the sound of your voice.
-How did you know how to choose the best baby books to read to her?
+Do you remember when you first read your own child your favorite classic books?
+Maybe they were so tiny they couldn’t even hold their head up.
+You knew they wouldn’t understand much of what you were reading but you knew reading to your baby was important to child development and parenting.
+Plus, they loved the sound of your voice.
+But what are the best books for baby brain development?
+How did you know how to choose what to read aloud to your child?
 Maybe they were the ones passed down to you from your parents or other relatives.

 What book did you read?
 I honestly do not remember what I first read to my boys.
-We had a children’s book-themed baby shower for my oldest son so we ended up with TONS of classic books for babies like Goodnight Moon and Pat the Bunny.
+We had a children’s book-themed baby shower for my oldest son so we ended up with TONS of classic books for babies like Goodnight Moon, Brown Bear Brown Bear, and Pat the Bunny.
 I loved all of them and I loved reading to him.

 Once they were old enough to be more aware of what I was reading, I was naturally attracted to “labeling” books.
 You know those board books for babies that label all the animals, cars, and shapes.
-Like most parents, I wanted my kids to be able to learn words early and labeling books seemed to be the best books to read to babies and good for learning language.
+Like most parents, I wanted my kids to be able to learn words, and labeling books seemed to be the best books to read to babies and good for brain development.
 My boys did seem to enjoy these books, especially once they were old enough to name the objects themselves.